A Really Roman Day

 £240 per group of up to 30 pupils

 COVID UPDATE: We are taking bookings for Summer term 2021 onwards.
-We can deliver this session at Flag Fen or at Peterborough Museum.
+We offer a two different Roman days - one at Flag Fen and this one at the museum.

 Capacity at Museum - Summer Term 2021 is one class only.